christopherzc/christopherzc.github.io/_pages/publications.md

 # [Neural Story Planning](https://openreview.net/forum?id=cLBEKlu5WZK)

 Anbang Ye, **Christopher Cui**, Taiwei Shi, Mark O. Riedl

+TLDR: Using LLMs (before they were large) to generate stories by backwards chaining preconditions and effects

 **Published in**: Proceedings of the AAAI Workshop on Creative AI Across Modalities 2023